brianide/aoc-ex/README.md

 The `part` argument should be `silver`, `gold`, or `both`, or just the first letter of the respective word.

-Input directories should have subfolders for years, containing files for each day named like `day1.txt`, `day2.txt`, etc.
+Input directory should contain files named like this: `2025-day01.txt`